-Millsaps College is seeking a broadly-trained Biologist to fill a tenure-track position at the rank of Assistant Professor beginning August 2023.
-The successful candidate will offer an upper-level Cell Biology course with laboratory and should feel comfortable teaching at least two of the following core courses: Introductory Cell Biology, General Zoology, General Botany, and Genetics.
+The Biology Department at Millsaps College is seeking a broadly-trained Biologist to fill a tenure-track position at the rank of Assistant Professor beginning August 2024.
+The successful candidate will offer an upper-level Cell Biology course with laboratory and should feel comfortable teaching one or more of the following core courses: Introductory Cell Biology, General Zoology, General Botany, and Genetics.
 The candidate will also develop upper-level courses in their area of expertise, and those courses should complement the current upper-level offerings in the department.
+The teaching load associated with this position is 16 credit hours per year.

-- Cover letter that highlights the applicant’s potential for serving the diverse undergraduate learners of Millsaps College
+- Cover letter that highlights the applicant’s potential for serving diverse undergraduate learners

 - Curriculum Vitae

-- Statement of Teaching Philosophy, including descriptions of equity-focused content delivery and assessment strategies, and a list of courses the applicant can teach at the undergraduate level
+- Statement of Teaching Philosophy, including evidence of teaching effectiveness and a list of courses the applicant can teach at the undergraduate level

 - Statement of Research, including a description of how diverse undergraduate students will be involved in research projects